markovmodel/pyfeat/examples/README.md

 Content
 -------

-* Assymetric double well potential - simulated with 3 different simulation
+* Asymetric double well potential - simulated with 2 different simulation
-protocols: Temperature replica exchange, Umbrella sampling, Hamiltonian replica exchange
+protocols: Temperature replica exchange and umbrella sampling

 How to start the examples